Cog-Creators/Red-DiscordBot/docs/install_guides/index.rst

 .. _install-guides:

-Installing Red
+Installing Blue
 ==============

 The list below shows the installation guides available based on the operating system being used.

-If you want to host Red on a VPS and are unsure what operating system you should choose, we recommend **Ubuntu 20.04 LTS**.
+If you want to host Blue on a VPS and are unsure what operating system you should choose, we recommend **Ubuntu 20.04 LTS**.

 .. toctree::